kcaisley/frida/docs/usage.md

 coincident with the next INIT rising edge.
 There is no B16 DAC-update pulse.
 All four sequences repeat after 160 symbols / 100 ns, so this is true 10 MS/s
 throughput (10 us for 100 conversions), rather than the other recipes' padded 160 ns records.
-The decoder bounds B16's inferred capture deadline at the next INIT or end of the recording and samples at 98% of that final interval.
+The decoder reads B0--B15 at the SEQ_LOGIC rising threshold crossing, linearly located in the saved transient, rather than ahead of that edge.
+This external-clock reference does not model the SAR registers' local clock delay or setup/hold behavior.
+B16 has no DAC update: it is observed at the following INIT's LOGIC rising threshold.
+Missing final observations are excluded and recorded, never replaced with an earlier read.
+New runs save a partial next cycle for this observation and the next-COMP diagnostic.
+`adc_sequence_study` plots the codes and canonical waveform records already stored in each measurement.
+It does not re-decode or replace those codes and does not write capture-analysis caches.
+Rebuild older simulation HDF5 files before using the new `/wave/voltage` and `/wave/current` format.
+New conversions consume VLSIR `TranResult` values and retain the required next-cycle tail in the same waveform records.
+Simulator maximum steps and output spacing are both controlled by `waveform_sample_interval_s` (10 ps by default).
+The study also exports per-decision `*_timing_closure.csv` tables from `analyze_adc_timing_closure`: internal resolution, SR agreement, LOGIC setup and CDAC settling margins.
+Both setup requirements are 200 ps; the table records its voltage tolerances and sampling interval.
+Missing observations cannot pass.
+B16 has no CDAC update.
+Run the named target without experiment flags.
 It does not model a separate physical output-capture register.
 Verify capture, clock skew, and first-record startup in simulation before accepting this timing.

-For every completed flavor, this analysis writes the 17-bit/12-bit code list, the all-conversion decision-path density, and C0/C7/C15 settling plots showing comparator outputs, DAC states/drivers, and top-plate residuals over all conversions.
+For every completed flavor, this analysis writes the 17-bit/12-bit code list, the all-conversion decision-path density, and C0/C7/C15 settling plots showing comparator outputs, DAC states/drivers, and top-plate residuals over conversions with complete LOGIC captures.
 It reads existing HDF5 results; no simulation is rerun.
 In the comparator row, solid blue/orange traces are the buffered P/N outputs;
 dotted blue/orange traces are the internal cross-coupled regenerative nodes when those signals were saved.